 &quot;Louisiana Medical Saga: The New Orleans Trilogy," Public Health Service Hospitals Historical Collection, 1895-1982, Box 8, Folder 7, National Library of Medicine, Bethesda, MD.
-The Daughters of Charity, a society of apostolic life for women within the Catholic Church, was founded in the seventeenth century with vows of charity, poverty, obedience, and service to the poor.
-The state was financially responsible for the infrastructure and supplies, and the sisters, who attended to the physical, emotional, and spiritual needs.
+The Daughters of Charity, a society of apostolic life for women within the Catholic Church, was founded in the seventeenth century with vows of charity, poverty, obedience,

-of the community, received a very modest clothing stipend in lieu of a salary.
+3. The Daugnets of Charity, a society of apostonic life for wohlen within the Catholic Church, was founded in the seventeenti century with Yows of charity, becalefice, and service to the poor.
+The state was financially responsible for the infrastructure and supplies, and the sisters, who attended to the physical, emotional, and spiritual needs of the community, received a very modest clothing stipend in lieu of a salary.
 When the sisters arrived at Carville, the resident physician had left-one would not return until National Leprosarium was founded-and because of budget constraints, a weekly doctor visit to Carville had to suffice.
 The Daughters of Charity officially ended its mission at Carville in 2006.
 For more information on the role of the Daughters of Charity at Carville, see Daniel Hannefin, "The Daughters of Charity at Carville: 1896-1981," Vincentian Heritage Journal 2, no. 1 (1981): 55-80.